Parade House: After 1740

 The Timbrell family eventually sold the house in 1839 to the cloth merchant Samuel Salter, who let it to his niece Sarah and her husband Jesse Gouldsmith, who later became general manager of Salter's Home Mills on the site of what is now the Shires shopping centre.
-The Gouldsmiths lived at Parade House until 1863 when they moved to a large mansion in Clifton.
-Parade House was owned and occupied for a while by JG Strachan, another partner in Home Mill, but he too put the building up for sale in 1866.
+The Gouldsmiths lived at Parade House until 1863 when they moved to a large mansion in Clifton, Bristol.
+Parade House was owned and occupied for a while by J. G. Strachan, another partner in Home Mill, but he too put the building up for sale in 1866.

-It's not clear who owned the building for the rest of the century, but it was once again let to tradespeople throughout that period.
+It is not clear who owned the building for the rest of the century, but it was once again let to tradespeople throughout that period.
 These included the dentist and chemist William Honey Hayward until 1880, and subsequently the drapers and dressmakers Arthur and Sarah Heathcote, who lived and traded from the property until 1901.
-In the 1911 Census, Parade House was occupied by Miss Kate Morris, an unmarried dressmaker, together with her assistant Sophia Pearson.
-Shortly afterwards, the building was acquired by Usher's Wiltshire Brewery, under whose ownership it was to remain for almost the next 100 years.
+At the 1911 Census, Parade House was occupied by Miss Kate Morris, an unmarried dressmaker, together with her assistant Sophia Pearson.
+Shortly afterwards, in around 1918, the building was acquired by Usher's Wiltshire Brewery, under whose ownership it was to remain until 2001.
+Parade House was the last of the row of fine buildings along Wicker Hill to be acquired by Ushers, and a series of passageways and staircases were built between the buildings to connect them.
+During the final decades of the brewery, Parade House served as the corporate headquarters for the business, housing the managing director's office and accounts department.

+21st century

+Following the demise and break-up of Ushers Brewery in 2001, the company's various buildings along Fore Street were sold off to different owners.
+Over the following years, Parade House was used as corporate offices by a variety of separate companies.
+For about a year between 2003 and 2004 it became Trowbridge police station while a new station was being built in Polebarn Road.
+Ownership changed hands several times between 2001 and 2018.
+In 2021, application was made to Wiltshire Council to redevelop Parade House for multiple occupation, with the individual rooms converted to bedsits.
+Permission was granted, but the building was put up for sale again in 2022.
+That year it was purchased by new owners who abandoned the conversion plan and instead relaunched the building as a venue for public and private events.